 Challenges of Working in an Arctic Climate

-The climate of Aulavik National Park (NP) where McClure’s Cache is located, is typically Arctic.
+The climate of Aulavik National Park is typically Arctic.
 The tundra is frozen and snow-covered from September until June.
-In the area where our team will be working, summers are brief and cool, with temperatures ranging from -2°C to 12°C with a daily average of 8°C, and it is not uncommon for it to snow in July.
+In the area where our team will be working, summers are brief and cool, with temperatures ranging from -2°C to 12°C with a daily average of 8°C, but it is not uncommon for it to snow even in July.
 While the sun does not set between mid May and late July, and there is never true darkness from late April until late August, Mercy Bay is prone to heavy fog and rain.
 Learn more about the climate of Aulavik National Park.

-The survey of McClure’s Cache and the search for HMS Investigator will be conducted from Aulavik National Park.
-The park is located on the northern part of Banks Island; the most westerly island in the Canadian Arctic Archipelago.
-Aulavik NP lies 250 kilometres northeast of the tiny community of Sachs Harbour and 750 kilometres northeast of the town of Inuvik.
+The survey of McClure’s Cache and the search for HMS Investigator was conducted from Aulavik National Park, which is located on the northern Banks Island, the most westerly island in the Canadian Arctic Archipelago.
+Aulavik lies 250 kilometres northeast of the tiny community of Sachs Harbour and 750 kilometres northeast of the town of Inuvik.